Visualizzazione post con etichetta Baroque Art. Mostra tutti i post

 Textual description of firstImageUrl

-It is Ginevra Cantofoli the painter of the masterpiece known as the "Portrait of Beatrice Cenci"!
+It is Ginevra Cantofoli the painter of the "Portrait of Beatrice Cenci"!

 A long historical tradition has identified Beatrice Cenci in this portrait.